The M60 is:

 Regular Reader and Lover of East of the M60 on Facebook?
 Share It!

 Be loud, be proud, show your love for East of the M60 by ‘liking’ the blog on Facebook.
 You know it makes sense!
 Doing so will keep you informed with the latest posts and a few extras which you may enjoy.
-Feel free to do the honorable deed by clicking here.
+Feel free to do the honourable deed by clicking here.